 All religious systems attempt to characterize the structure of reality.
-Inevitably they find their foundation is what is called ontology (the study of being).
-The ontology chosen stems first of all from an intuition about the structure of reality.
+This attempt falls under the philosophical category of ontology (the study of being).
+The ontology chosen often stems first of all from an intuition about the structure of reality.
 Those intuitions have always struggled with a sense of being both an individual and a part of the whole.
 Historically this struggle has been characterized as the question of the One and the Many.
 In the philosophical realm, it dates back at least 2000 years BC.
 It was probably first dealt with in-depth by philosophers in the Indus Valley (circa 800 BC) of what we now know of as India.
 There, early philosophers seemed to diverge into two schools, dualistic and monistic.
 The dualists claimed that there are two distinct ontological realms, the realm of God or some form of ultimate reality and the realm of reality as we experience it.
 The monists claimed that there is only one ontology, one being and that we are part of that One.
 As these philosophies spread to the West probably through Persian trade routes the question of the One and the Many was taken up by early Greek philosophers as well.
 There too philosophers, for the most part, opted for either a dualist or monist ontology.
 Plato, in most of his works, I think was a sort of dualist positing both a realm of ultimate reality and the mundane reality of life.
 In fact, Plato thought that this realm was so corrupt and God was so perfect that God had no direct contact with this world and used a demiurge instead.
 Interestingly enough, however, Plato in his work Timaeus sounds much more like a monist.
 Parmenides was an early philosopher who, through logic, claimed that there can only be the One reality and that we are a part of it.